Clay modelling for

 Certificate of Professional Development

-Our part-time courses come with a certificate of Professional Development Hours, subject to meeting the course requirements:
+Our part-time courses come with a certificate of Professional Development Hours, subject to attendance at 80% of sessions in order to gain the acknowledgement of PD hours completed.

-- Each evening will be live streamed and recorded.
+Each evening will be live streamed and recorded.

 How to apply